Table of Contents

 len(Index) = size(Index) / IRSZ

-Using this, we can conclude that storing the index
+Using this, we can conclude that storing the index in each IndexRecord is redundant.

 // simple row major address calculation